- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 - Customer support can be lacking: Several users report slow response times and sometimes unhelpful support from Vimeo Streaming.
 This can be a major pain point when you’re dealing with technical issues or need quick assistance.

 - Expensive pricing: While the starter plan is affordable, the price jumps significantly if you need more features or have a large number of subscribers.
-This can make it less appealing for creators who are just starting out or have a limited budget.
+This can make it less appealing for creators who are just starting or have a limited budget.

 - App limitations: The mobile and TV apps are functional, but they can be a bit clunky and lack some features that users might expect.